 - Serve as cereal with milk in the morning.

-- Serve it over yogurt, with fresh berries or other fruit on top!
+- Make a parfait with fresh berries or other fruit on top!

 - Add it over fruit and bake for a quick take on a fruit crisp.